 Buckingham Palace has been the official residence of the British monarchy since 1837.
-The palace not only serves as a residence for Queen Elizabeth II and Prince Philip, but also as a place for hosting state receptions.
-In addition, it houses the Queen’s Gallery (the Queen’s painting collection) and the Royal Mews (the opulent state coaches used by the British monarchy).
-We’ve compiled some information about when Buckingham Palace is open to the public and why the Changing of the Guard is a spectacle not to be missed when you’re in London.
+The palace not only serves as a residence for Queen Elizabeth II and Prince Philip but also as a place for hosting state receptions.
+In addition, it accommodates the Queen’s Gallery (the Queen’s painting collection) and the Royal Mews (the opulent state coaches used by the British monarchy).

 Another of London’s landmarks – aside from Big Ben and Buckingham Palace – is Tower Bridge, probably one of the most beautiful bridges in the world.
 The 800-foot-long bascule and suspension bridge spanning the Thames only dates back to the end of the 19th century and links the boroughs of Tower Hamlets and Southwark.
 Click here to find out everything you need to know about Tower Bridge – including its history and interesting tips for visitors.

 The Tower of London is just the opposite of the London Eye – which is precisely what makes it so special.
 Dating back almost 1,000 years, the Tower of London is one of the world’s most famous fortresses and one of the four UNESCO World Heritage Sites in London.
-Over the course of its history, the Tower of London has served as an arsenal, prison, execution site, zoo and home of the Crown Jewels.
+Over the course of its history, the Tower of London has served as an arsenal, prison, execution site, and even a zoo.
+Today, it’s the permanent home of the Crown Jewels.

 Millions of people pass through Piccadilly Circus every week.
 This square is one of the most popular meeting places in London.
 It’s a hive of activity at all times of day and night.
 Piccadilly Circus is situated in the heart of London and there’s always something to see or do here.
 I’ve put together the most important facts about this famous square – including shopping tips!

 Since 2012, visitors to London have been able to view the city from a completely new vantage point – the tallest building in Western Europe.
 The Shard, a pyramid-shaped skyscraper in the London borough of Southwark, is the city’s newest landmark.
-Click here for further information about The Shard.
+The view is truly breathtaking!